Samuel-Lubliner/Oden-Project-TODO/README.md

 `npm install --save-dev style-loader css-loader`

+Load images like backgrounds and icons using the built-in Asset Modules.

 TODO:

 - Note that webpack will not alter any code other than import and export statements.
 If you are using other ES2015 features, make sure to use a transpiler such as Babel via webpack's loader system.